HomeTrue North Blog

 17. Assiniboine Forest

 Located between Chalfont Avenue and Shaftsbury Boulevard, the Assiniboine Forest is a forest located within Winnipeg.
 Enjoy nature without leaving the city.
 Hikers will love the trail that leads to the Eve Werier Memorial Pond.
 You can view shorebirds and waterfowl from an observation centre in the forest.
+You might also have a chance to view some white-tailed deer!

 18. Manitoba Electrical Museum & Educational Centre